sebastianoscarlopez/GiftList/README.md

+# Demo Project: Merkle Trees

+This is a demo project for week 2 of the course at Alchemy University.
+The purpose of this project is to illustrate how Merkle Trees work on both the prover (client) and verifier (server) sides.

+Here you can found the code for the client and server, as well as a few utilities to help you get started.

+The goal of this project is to prove that a name is in a Merkle Tree.
+If the name is in the tree, then we can send a gift to that person.

+The verifier (server) side running here [Merkle Tree](https://merkle-tree-gift-list-seven.vercel.app/)

 # Gift List

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.